lewismd13/bean-hccs/README.md

 - Songboom Boombox
 - Vampyric Cloake
 - box o' ghosts
+- Kremlin's Greatest Briefcase
+- Tunnel of L.O.V.E.
+- Retrocape

 The script is fine to run twice; if it breaks somewhere, fix the problem manually and then the script should start where it left off.
 I have tested it, but not extensively, so please understand that this code is not at the same quality level as autoscend.
 It may very well mess up spectacularly, and it has done so at times in my runs.
 You have been warned.

 Right now in several places the script relies on combat macros that are already created and saved with the correct name.
 I want to change that at some point, but haven't done it yet.
+I have a text file with all the macros in the repo for your reference

 You'll need to set up a mood named "hccs" with whatever you have (+ML, +stats, +mainstat) for leveling combats.